Bose-Hubbard model with power-law hopping in one dimension

-Figure \ref{fig:2Winding}(c) summarizes the ground state phase diagram of Eq. \eqref{eq:hamiltonian} as a function of $(t/U)_c$ and $1<\alpha\leq 3$.
+Figure \ref{fig:2Winding}(c) shows the ground state phase boundary of Eq. \eqref{eq:hamiltonian} between the SF and MI ground states as a function of $(t/U)_c$ and $1<\alpha\leq 3$.
 In this diagram, $(t/U)_c$ for each value of $\alpha$ is identified based on the scale-invariant crossing point, as previously detailed.
 The discovery of this family of scale-invariant phase transitions is a key result of this work.

-We further characterize the SF-MI quantum phase transitions at commensurate density by determining the correlation length exponent $\nu$ associated to the continuous transition using data collapse analysis near the critical points.
-For each $\alpha$, we rescale the superfluid stiffness using $L^{-\zeta/\nu} Y_s$ as a function of $L^{1/\nu}[(t /U) - (t/U)_c]$ , where $\nu$ and $\zeta$ are fitting parameters (see Insets).
+We further characterize the SF-MI quantum phase transitions at commensurate density by determining the correlation length exponent $\nu$ associated with the continuous transition using data collapse analysis near the critical points.
+For each $\alpha$, we rescale the superfluid stiffness using $L^{-\zeta/\nu} Y_s$ as a function of $L^{1/\nu}[(t /U) - (t/U)_c]$ , where $\nu$ and $\zeta$ are fitting parameters.
 These parameters are determined through optimization using the Nelder-Mead algorithm \cite{Nelder1965}, with a cost function based on the Kawashima-Ito-Houdayer-Hartmann quality metric \cite{Kawashima1993, Houdayer2004}.
-Example results for $\alpha = 1.6, 1.9,$ and $2.7$ are shown in Figure \ref{fig:5FSSA}, demonstrating good data collapse near the critical points for all $\alpha \geq 1$ using power-law rescaling, which further proves the scale-invariant nature of the phase transition.
+An example result for $\alpha = 1.9$ is shown in Fig.~\ref{fig:3FSSA}(a), demonstrating excellent data collapse near the critical point, consistent with scale-invariant critical behavior.
+The resulting correlation-length exponents $\nu$ for all $1<\alpha<3$ are presented in Fig.~\ref{fig:3FSSA}(b) as a function of the hopping exponent $\alpha$.
+Notably, $\nu(\alpha)$ exhibits a pronounced minimum near $\alpha\simeq 2$, signalling a qualitative change in the critical behavior and motivating a closer examination of correlation functions in the superfluid phase.\\